Sound Lab

 Tap to start

-Amplitude = volume.
+Amplitude The height of the wave from center to peak.
+Taller wave = louder sound.
 Drag up and down to change it.

 Key Terms